benhouse1987/Monitor-Ares/README.md

 ## Features
 ### Request Analyzer
-Use Ares Request Analyzer to help you analyze your system requests.
+Use Ares Request Analyzer to help you analyze your system requests!

 ![Analyzer Area](/documents/images/ss1.png)

-The analyzer can filter request datas by date range, and you can choose request dimentions which you care about to analyze including the following:
+The analyzer can filter request datas by date range, and you can choose request dimentions which you care about to analyze.
+Dimentions including the following:

 ```
 1. Request Path